tu-team/2/doc/product-description-taas.md

 ##Introduction

 Pandora product is problem processing system.
-It represents new approach to service oriented business.
-It provides remote infrastructure managment like RIM, IaaS model, e.t.c.
-However, Pandora inroduces Technology as a Services.
+It represents new approach to service oriented business model.
+It also provides remote infrastructure managment like RIM, IaaS model, e.t.c.
+However, in different way: Pandora inroduces Technology as a Services.

 ##Product Description

 Pandora - system that leverage Machine Understanding theory into the main application of such a theory in order to develop solutions with IT infrastructure capabilities.
 Main goal is to create machine understanding mechanism for explaining what is to comprehend, to understand and to mean, in a IT domain with delivered solution for  a wide variety of core Infrastructure utility Services, such as hosted cloud, storage, server, collaboration and more, governed by an advanced Pandora  IT Knowledge Base.

 Pandora is not software product in common sense as it suppose to be.
-Pandora is a technology that provided as a Service to your.
-For example, if you support remote infrastructure of your customer we will provide Pandora system to you, which was trained by your support manual and will act as technology support specialist.
-So, we provide your with Technology as a Services.
+Pandora is a technology that provided as a Service to your customers.
+For example, if you support remote infrastructure of your customer we will provide Pandora system to you, which was trained by your support personal and will act as technology support specialist.

 Pandora support nexts functions: